Measured groupoids beyond equivalence relations and group actions: Introduction

 \begin{letterthm} Let $\cR$ be an ergodic equivalence relation on a standard probability space $(X,\mu)$.
 Then the following are equivalent: \begin{enumerate} \item The probability measure $\mu$ is diffuse. \item There exists a genuine discrete measured groupoid $\cG$ with unit space $(X,\mu)$ and associated equivalence relation $\cR$. \end{enumerate} \end{letterthm}

 The main idea comes from the following easy observation: If $G \ltimes X$ is the transformation groupoid of a non-singular group action $G \actson (X,\mu)$, the isotropy group at a point $x \in X$ is the stabilizer $\{g \in G \; | \; gx = x\}$ of the action, and in particular a subgroup of $G$.
 Thus if we can construct a measured field of groups $(G_{x})_{x \in X}$ such that they cannot be subgroups of a single discrete countable group, then such a measured field of groups cannot be the isotropy part of a transformation groupoid.
 To construct such a measured field, we use B.H.
-Neumann's construction in \cite{Neumann37} of an uncountable family of 2-generated groups that are pairwise non-isomorphic.
+Neumann's construction from \cite{Neumann37} of an uncountable family of 2-generated groups that are pairwise non-isomorphic.

-The interesting point about Neumann's construction is that he associates very canonically to every strictly increasing sequence of odd integers $U$, a countable set of elements $X_{U}$ and two permutations $\alpha_{U}$ and $\beta_{U}$ of this countable set which makes the family of groups $G_{U}$ generated by these permutations mutually non-isomorphic.
+The interesting point about Neumann's construction is that he associates to every strictly increasing sequence of odd integers $U$, a countable set of elements $X_{U}$ and permutations $\alpha_{U},\beta_{U} \in \Perm(X_U)$ in a way such that the groups $G_{U}$ generated by these permutations are mutually non-isomorphic.
 We can use the Borel bijection between $(0,1)$ and $\mathbb{N}^{\mathbb{N}}$ to get a standard Borel structure on the set $Y$ of all strictly increasing sequences of odd integers.
 Due to the canonical nature of the construction, we can endow $(G_{U})_{U \in Y}$ with a standard Borel structure that makes it a Borel field of groups as in Corollary \ref{Corr: G_U forms a Borel field of countable discrete groups}.
 Now, by equipping $Y$ with any diffuse Borel probability measure, we get a measured field of groups which can not be the isotropy part of any transformation groupoid.

 For an ergodic equivalence relation $\cR$ on a diffuse standard probability space $(X,\mu)$, we use a basis of Borel bisections (as in \cite[Definition 3.2]{BCDK24}) to construct a new measured field of groups $(H_{x})_{x \in X}$ such that $H_{x}$ is the countable direct sum of $\{G_{y} \}$ where $y$ ranges over the entire orbit of $x$.
 This gives a new field of groups where $H_{x}$ is isomorphic to $H_{y}$ whenever $(x,y) \in \cR$.
 This allows us to construct an action of $\cR$ on the measured field of groups $(H_{x})_{x \in X}$ such that the semidirect product is not a transformation groupoid.
 Using a wreath product construction, we can even construct genuine ergodic groupoids satisfying the icc property, so that the associated von Neumann algebras are factors.
 In Corollary \ref{Corr: groupoids of type I are not genuine}, we finally show that our result extends to all discrete measured groupoids (not necessarily ergodic) and we can construct genuine groupoids whenever the associated equivalence relation is not of type I.